||University of Arkansas

 The Nuts & Bolts of Grant Writing

 Publisher: Sage Publications

 About 3 - 4 weeks before the semester starts, they will receive an email inviting them to the University of Arkansas organization.
 If students do not have a Microsoft account, they will have to create one.
 Students taking a course taught by the University of Arkansas will be granted access to the University of Arkansas course management system, Blackboard.
 An email will be sent to the email address provided by the student's home university with detailed instructions about procedures for logging into Blackboard and the online course.
-If students have not received the invite they can contact Carrie Sparks, email@example.com.
+If students have not received the invite they can contact Nancy Arnold, email@example.com.
 If they are having trouble with logging into Blackboard, they can contact our IT Help Desk at 479-575-4357.